tamberg/microbit-grove/README.md

 ```

 ## Read a switch
+Connect a switch to Grove Port *P0*.

 TODO

 ## Read distance
+Connect an ultrasonic sensor to Grove Port *P0*.

 TODO

 ## Read humidity
+Connect a AHT20 sensor to Grove Port *P0*.

 TODO

 ## Read temperature
+Connect a AHT20 sensor to Grove Port *P0*.

 TODO

 ## More